brokenax3/markdown-tools.nvim/README.md

 --------------------| --------------------------------------------------------------------
 MarkdownImagePaste  | Paste the image on the clipboard into the current working directory.
 MarkdownImageDelete | Prompts to delete the image under the line.
+MarkdownGenPdf      | Generates a pdf output of the current file using Pandoc.
 TexImagePaste       | Paste the image on the clipboard to the current working directory.
 TexImageDelete      | Prompts to delete the image under the line.